SCLW/Circuitry-Based-Sound/readme.md

   <img alt="A diagram illustrating how to identify the pinout of an IC and showing the typical power connections of a CMOS chip" src="/Img/GH_IC_Pinout_LIGHT.svg">
 </picture>

-CMOS chips often have 14, 16, or 18 pins.
+Most CMOS chips have 14 or 16 pins.
 With only few exceptions, the bottom-left pin is typically connected to ground (GND or Vss), while the top-right pin (the last pin) is connected to the positive supply voltage (VDD).

 # Electronic Components